-Health writer Jenni Cawley shares the advice you need to know for opening up about mental health with children of all ages.
+Health writer and psychotherapist Jennifer Cawley shares the advice you need to know for opening up about mental health with children of all ages.

 Why should I talk to my child about mental health?

 The more we have conversations about feelings, the healthier the whole family can become.
 “Parents and caregivers worry that their children will become too sensitive if they focus on their feelings,” says psychotherapist Darren Cheek, who specialises in working with children, young adults and families.
 “In fact the opposite is true – the more open we are about feelings and emotions, the more resilient we become.”